dotnet/aspire/src/Components/Aspire.Azure.Messaging.ServiceBus/README.md

     builder.AddAzureServiceBus("sb", settings => settings.HealthChecks = false);
 ```

-You can also setup the [ServiceBusClientOptions](https://learn.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebusclientoptions) using the `Action<IAzureClientBuilder<ServiceBusClient, ServiceBusClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureServiceBus` method.
+You can also setup the [ServiceBusClientOptions](https://learn.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebusclientoptions) using the optional `Action<IAzureClientBuilder<ServiceBusClient, ServiceBusClientOptions>> configureClientBuilder` parameter of the `AddAzureServiceBus` method.
 For example, to set the client ID for this client:

 ```cs
     builder.AddAzureServiceBus("sb", configureClientBuilder: clientBuilder => clientBuilder.ConfigureOptions(options => options.Identifier = "CLIENT_ID"));